deadcoast/DrRx/drrx/rules.md

 - Violations: Error if side effects occur during dry-run.
 - References: drrx.yaml `--dry-run`, `--snapshot`.

+<a id="EX.05"></a>
+[EX.05] File contents sourcing and defaults (SHOULD)
+- Summary: Without a `source` annotation, executors SHOULD leave existing file contents unchanged; when creating a new file without `source`, create an empty file.
+- Details: With `source`, executors SHOULD materialize contents from `inline`, `template:<id>`, or `url:` as configured.
+- Violations: Warning if contents differ unexpectedly in strict content modes; otherwise informational.
+- References: syntax-overview.md §9 (Execution Semantics: Files).

 ---

 ## OR — Ordering & Grouping